MalekMansour/OpenAI/documentation/decolorization.md

-File: decolorization.py
+# Decolorization of Images with Python

+## Goal
-Goal: Turn a colored image into a colorless image.
+The goal of this Python script (`decolorization.py`) is to turn a colored image into a colorless (grayscale) image.

+## Why
-Why?: Some people may want to print and colour certain pictures but find it hard to find a blank picture that matches their need.
-So using some machine learning technology, we are turning a coloured image into a colorless image.
+There are situations where individuals may want to print and color certain pictures but find it challenging to locate a blank picture that suits their needs.
+By employing machine learning technology, we can facilitate this process by transforming a colored image into a colorless one, providing a blank canvas for coloring.

-How?: We are using a series of filters and image conversions (python, cv2, numpy)
+## How
+The script utilizes a series of filters and image conversions implemented in Python, leveraging libraries such as OpenCV (cv2) and NumPy.
+These filters and conversions manipulate the pixel values of the input colored image to achieve the desired effect of decolorization, resulting in a grayscale representation of the original image.